michalchudziak/react-native-geolocation/README.md

 Supported options:

 * `skipPermissionRequests` (boolean, iOS-only) - Defaults to `false`.
 If `true`, you must request permissions before using Geolocation APIs.
-* `authorizationLevel` (string, iOS-only) - Either `"whenInUse"` or `"always"`.
+* `authorizationLevel` (string, iOS-only) - Either `"whenInUse"`, `"always"`, or `"auto"`.
 Changes the whether the user will be asked to give "always" or "when in use" location services permission.
-Any other value will use the default behaviour, where the permission level is based on the contents of your `Info.plist`.
+Any other value or `auto` will use the default behaviour, where the permission level is based on the contents of your `Info.plist`.

 ---